These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 - You are studying for a BSc/MEng and adding an MSci or MENg year

 - You have completed a Masters programme and wish to undertake a second Masters or progress to a PhD - but you have not yet received your final transcript or the degree certificate.
-In order to apply in the UK you will need to obtain a Formal Confirmation Letter from your university confirming that you have completed all the taught elements of your course and that you are highly likely going to complete your course sucessfuly and the date on which the degree will be awarded.
+In order to apply in the UK you will need to obtain formal confirmation from your current university confirming that you have completed all the taught elements of your course and that you are highly likely to complete your current course successfully together with the date on which the degree is expected to be awarded.

 Applying to extend your student visa from within the UK with a gap of more than 28 days between your current Student visa end date and the start date of your new course.

-The Home Office has again reinstated its previous temporary policy allowing applications to be made from within the UK where there is a gap of more than 28 days between the end date of your current Student visa and your new course start date.
+The immigration rules do not allow this.However during the Covid pandemic the Home Office introduced a temporary policy allowing applications to be made from within the UK where there is a gap of more than 28 days between the end date of your current Student visa and your new course start date.

 When and how to apply

-The earliest you can apply is 3 months before your course starts.
-You must apply before your current visa expires.
-Your new course must begin with 28 days of your current visa expiring.
+The earliest that you can apply is 3 months before your course starts.
+You must apply before your current immigration permission expires.
+Your new course must begin with 28 days of your current visa expiring subject to any temporary concessions in place (see above).

-Your visa application date is the day you complete your online form and pay the application fee online, NOT the day you attend your biometric or in-person appointment.
-It is not possible for you to make a new Student visa application in the UK if your new course at City starts more than 28 days after the expiry date of your current visa.
+Your immigration application date is the day that you complete your online form and pay the application fee online, NOT the day you attend your biometric or in-person appointment (if required).
+You need to meet any requirements on the date of application ONLY and not on the date you attend a biometric appointment (if required).

 If you are applying using the standard service, you must submit your online application before your current visa expires and within 6 weeks of the new course start date if you are a current City Student visa student who has enrolled on your previous City visa, whichever is sooner.
 The application process can take 6 to 8 weeks.